BPHS Surya Mahadasha

 distant and imaginary lands

-Surya in Vyaya bhava highlights the personal uniqueness of one's own dreams.
+Professor Surya teaching in classroom-12 highlights the personal uniqueness of one's own dreams.

 Surya brings intelligent ego-brightness to the traffic on the bridge between the astral plane (subconscious) and the material plane (conscious).

-Surya in 12 also contributes to the dissolution of the fleshly identity.
+Professor Surya teaching in vyaya-bhava-12 also contributes to the dissolution of the fleshly identity.
 Surya's theatrical style and political approach to dealing with dream-like imagery tends to siphon off the vitality from the animal, blood-fed, muscular body and transmit the life-force back into the dream world.
 As a result Surya-12 becomes associated with identity loss.

 A brilliant imagination